google-ai-edge/mediapipe/docs/solutions/face_mesh.md

 ### Components

-#### Geometry Pipeline
+#### Transform Pipeline

-The **Geometry Pipeline** is a key component, which is responsible for estimating face geometry objects within the Metric 3D space.
+The **Transform Pipeline** is a key component, which is responsible for estimating the face transform objects within the Metric 3D space.
 On each frame, the following steps are executed in the given order:

 -   Face landmark screen coordinates are converted into the Metric 3D space coordinates;